DC-CyberSec/Cyber_Notes/security_plus/syo-701/section_2/section_2.2.md

 ###  ⚔️ Eliciting information

-- Extracitng information from the victim
+- Extracting information from the victim
 	- May not realize it
 	- Hack the human
 - Often used in Vishing